onewaykaranja/onewaykaranja.github.io/content/about.md

 ## Hi there,

-Three years ago if you would have asked me my opinion blogs,manuals, all the technical writings i dreaded them.I was the type to watch a tutorials instead.
+Three years ago if you would have asked me my opinion blogs,manuals and all the technical writings i dreaded them.I was the type to watch a tutorials instead.

 I can't speak for manuals but blogs do have their perks,subjective,they can be better than video tutorials especially if you struggle staying focused + it definately saves time.